Standing-Storm/MindOverMatter/power_spoilers.md

 ## The Perfect Path

 Reduces movement costs, representing predicting enemies' paths and taking the exact route to get away (or toward) them.
 Also reduces footstep noise by 2/3rds.
+For Clairsentience I partially went into prescience as well, so some of the powers involve gazing into the immediate future.

 ## Clairvoyance